 The devices listed under each stage represent the devices that could be utilized in that stage.
 For example, we need a camera to capture the scene, we use a scanner to digitize a hardcopy image, or we draw an illustration on a computer.
 There are different devices associated with each stage, but there is one device that is in common for all three stages.
 And I believe you already know which device we’re talking about.
 Yes, it is the monitor.
 Why is this the only device that occurs in all three stages?
 Because nowadays almost 99.5% of the artwork or images are in digital form, and unfortunately, we still don’t have the technology to allow humans to view digital content directly, such as by plugging an SD card into our brain.
 We still need a display device to enjoy digital content, and the most often used device is by far the monitor.
 Of course, one could argue that a projector could also be used, but we don’t have the luxury to have a large, undecorated wall and dark surroundings with us at all times.
 Hence, one could consider the monitor as the most important tool used in the color management workflow.

 The reason why the monitor is the most important tool in color management workflow is because humans rely on seeing the colors displayed on it to judge whether they like it or not.
 Figure 3 illustrates this idea.
 If the monitor displays a greenish skin tone image, then we would adjust the image by decreasing green to make the skin tone more natural.
 However, we could not determine if the greenish cast is from the file, or if it is from the monitor itself.
-If it is from the file, then decreasing green tone will result in a good natural looking skin tone image for others to view.
-But if the greenish cast is from the monitor, then decreasing green tone will result in an image with very little green tone, which will not look pleasant nor natural.
+If it is from the file, then decreasing green tone will result in a good natural looking skin tone image on other monitors.
+But if the greenish cast is from the monitor, then decreasing green tone will result in an image with very little green tone, which will not look pleasant nor natural on other monitors.
 Hence, having the monitor calibrated regularly can reduce the risk of having overly or wrongly adjusted images.

 How should image creators incorporate color management in their workflow?
 First of all, let us define the image creator.
 Anyone who “creates” the image falls into this category, for example, photographers, illustrators and designers.
 Figure 4 illustrates the typical workflow for designers.
 The designers usually have an idea or “image” in their mind, and they use a computer with drawing tablet to “draw” the work in software applications.
 The monitor provides a “feedback” of the drawings, so the designers know what the image looks like, and if it has the right artistic intent.
 So there is no doubt that seeing the right colors is crucial for designers to judge if the work reflects what they have in mind.
 Therefore, the monitor they use must be calibrated to a unified set of parameters to ensure all the work is created and viewed under the same conditions, and to prevent the greenish skin tone example mentioned earlier.